 Then there are the apps.
 One of Android TV’s biggest complaints is the lack of apps in the Google Play Store.
 A pure Android box, like the Beelink GT-King Pro, has access to the entire Google Play Store and hundreds of thousands of apps.

 In short, the Beelink GT-King Pro is a pure Android box that gets you as close to NVIDIA Shield performance without all of Google’s limitations and interference.

 The Verdict: Is the Beelink GT-King Pro Worth It?

 The Beelink GT-King Pro isn’t cheap.
 In fact, its closest competition is the NVIDIA Shield Pro and the MINIX U22-XJ (review here).
 All three streaming devices are priced close to $200 but go after slightly different markets.

 The choice ultimately comes down to what’s important to you.

-While the MINIX has Dolby Vision for great picture quality, the Beelink GT-King Pro has DTS Listen and Dolby Audio support for the best sound possible.
+While the MINIX has Dolby Vision for excellent picture quality, the Beelink GT-King Pro has DTS Listen and Dolby Audio support for the best sound possible.

-Dollar for dollar, there’s almost nothing that can outperform the Beelink GT-King Pro.
-That’s why it’s earned a place on my list of the Best Pure Android Devices for 2021.
+Dollar for dollar, almost nothing can outperform the Beelink GT-King Pro.
+That’s why it’s earned a place on my list of the Best Pure Android Devices.
 Check out the rest of the list here!